wizardofzos/pyracf/docs/_build/markdown/RuleVerifier.md

 ### join

 Retrieve additional data fields from another table.
 The target table will be accessed through its index.
+The table name is a *Prefix*, or a dynamic table name defined with the `save:` directive.
 If the `on` parameter is omitted, a match with the current index value will be found, for example to add segment data to a base definitions table:

 ```default
 specials should not have root: